GeoNode/documentation/usage/managing_documents/uploading_documents.rst

 #.
 Click the red :guilabel:`Upload` button

 At the end of the uploading process you will be driven to the *Detail* page with a menu to save, view more info, edit metadata, share, download and delete the document.
 See the next section to know more about Metatadata.

+.. note:: If you get the following error message:

+     ``Total upload size exceeds 100.0 MB.
+Please try again with smaller files.``

+     This means that there is an upload size limit of 100 MB.
+An user with administrative access can change the upload limits at the `admin panel <../../admin/upload-size-limits/index.html#upload-size-limits>`__.